The Ultimate Guide to Understanding Cryptocurrency

 Mining – Consensus

 Timestamping (commonly referred to as Mining, or in advanced mechanisms, Consensus), is the method in which a cryptocurrency uses various time stamping schemes to avoid the need for a trusted third party to verify the transactions added to the blockchain ledger.
+Below we examine the three different types of blockchain mining:

 - Bitcoin, the most popular cryptocurrency, uses a Proof-of-work scheme, which is also known as Mining.